emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 	  (C : A -> U)							      -- A type family.
 	  (CisContra : isContraFam A C)		-- A contravariant family.
-    : is-equiv ((z : A) -> hom A z a -> C z) (C a) (contra-evid A a C) := ((contra-yon A AisSegal a C CisContra, contra-yon-evid A AisSegal a C CisContra funext) , (contra-yon A AisSegal a C CisContra,
-            contra-evid-yon A AisSegal a C CisContra))
+    : is-equiv ((z : A) -> hom A z a -> C z) (C a) (contra-evid A a C) := ((contra-yon A AisSegal a C CisContra , contra-yon-evid A AisSegal a C CisContra funext) , (contra-yon A AisSegal a C CisContra , contra-evid-yon A AisSegal a C CisContra))
 ```